When : Feb 11-19, 2017 (check websites for exact timings)

 I arrived at ZSL Whipsnade Zoo with one thing on my mind.
 ‘The Vets in Action’ half-term activity, which sounded like a great edutainment event for six year old, pet obsessed, Kitty.
 We had missed the first slot at 1130, it had been a long morning by the time we arrived at the zoo, and so the next slot was 1:30pm.

-We had decided not to bring the car in for cost reasons, the zoo is an expensive day out and it costs an extra £25 to bring your car into Whipsnade, so we had parked in the free car park instead.
+We had decided not to bring the car in for cost reasons, the zoo is an expensive day out and it costs an extra £25, for non-members, to bring your car into Whipsnade, so we had parked in the free car park instead.
 As it was midday our tummies were already rumbling, so we headed off in search of lunch at the ‘Wild Bite’ café.

 Appetites satisfied it was nearly time to look for the Vet event.
 The lady at the ticket office had explained that you couldn’t book a slot at the free event in advance, we were advised to turn up in good time and join the queue.
 So I was anxious about not missing it.
 The event was taking place in the Discovery Centre next to the Butterfly House, which were easy to find.
 But at the front entrance to both, there was no indication of the activities, not a sign, poster or queue.
 I was getting stressed and preparing Kitty by telling her that we may not get in.
 But intrepid Grandad eventually found the entrance and the queues had not yet begun so, we were amongst the second group to do the activity.